ReconnectCMI/onepager/README.md

 - Build the app: ```npm build```
 - Run the tests: ```npm test```
 - Run the linter(please do before committing changes): ```npm lint```

+# Docker <3
+Make sure you have Docker installed before using it ;)

+For the full experience to test locally how it runs on productions:
+- Create a image from the Docker file: ```docker build . -t onepager:latest```
+- Run the container: ```docker run --publish 8080:8080 onepager:latest```
+- Go to ```http://localhost:8080/``` and enjoy :)

+### You can also run docker interactively and use it for developing:
+This is really handy if you have issues with Node or NPM or something like that.
+If you change your code it wil automaticly change in the container that is running.

+After running the command you are in the command line of the container.
+In there you can just simply run ```npm start``` of whatever you want.

+Command: ```docker run -ite ${PWD}:/code node:14.16.0-alpine sh```